maxmousee/compareJS/README.md

 $ npm test
 ```

-Integration Test coverage is provid, you can find the report at `./target/jacoco-coverage/index.html`.

 ### Running Application
 This is a NodeJS application, to run it, follow these steps:
 #### 1) Run application